PUBLIC ADMINISTRATOR

 No. Employees of the Department of the Treasurer and Tax Collector and members of their immediate family shall not participate in the auctions conducted by the Public Administrator.

-Auctions are held at the Public Administrator’s warehouse located at:
+Preview days are held at the Public Administrator’s warehouse located at:

 16610 Chestnut Street